timjmiller/wham/README.md

 * Variance parameters for abundance at age
   * If transitions in abundance at age are stochastic, estimate between between 1 and n_ages corresponding variance parameters.
 * Catchability is estimated on a logit scale with the user specifying upper and lower bounds.
+* Selectivity parameters:
+* A set of selectivity "blocks" is specified and a pointer to each fleet and index each year is specified.
+* Selectivity models for each block can be composed of age-specific parameters, logistic (increasing or decreasing), or double-logistic.
-* Selectivity parameters are estimated on a logit scale with the user specifying upper and lower bounds.
+* Parameters estimated on a logit scale with the user specifying upper and lower bounds.

 * Variance parameters for aggregate catch and indices
   * Fleet- or index-specific parameters may be estimated to scale corresponding input standard errors.
 * Variance parameters for age composition observations